Solar Market Predictions for 2014

 (Photo credit: Wikipedia)

-This is an News Flash covering the top predictions for the global photovoltaic (PV) market in 2014, from a new white paper issued by the Solar service at information and analytics provider (NYSE: ).
+This is an IHS News Flash covering the top predictions for the global photovoltaic (PV) market in 2014, from a new white paper issued by the IHS service at information and analytics provider IHS (NYSE: IHS).

 Below are the top predictions for 2014 from the IHS solar research team.